mturvillehei/DFB_Solver/README.md

 # EEDFB_Solver

+~~Based off of the Transfer Matrix Model from S. Li et al., IEEE J. Sel.
+Topics.
+Quantum Electron.
+9, 1153 (2003)~~ Code originally written by C. Siegler in .m for the Mawst/Botez lab.
+Converted to Python and wrapped.

 Solver for COMSOL outputs, with some assumptions on the output shape from COMSOL.

 EEDFB_Finite_Mode_Solver is built for loading JSON files, containing parameters for the execution.